onthegomap/planetiler/ARCHITECTURE.md

 Planetiler builds a map in 3 phases:

 1. [Process Input Files](#1-process-input-files) according to
-   the [Profile](planetiler-core/src/main/java/com/onthegomap/planetiler/Profile.java) and write rendered tile features to intermediate files on disk
+   the [Profile](planetiler-core/src/main/java/com/onthegomap/planetiler/Profile.java) and write vector tile features to intermediate files on disk
 2. [Sort Features](#2-sort-features) by tile ID
 3. [Emit Vector Tiles](#3-emit-vector-tiles) by iterating through sorted features to group by tile ID, encoding, and